Jrome90/Fast-Loop/README.md

 # Fast Loop
-Version: 0.0.8 Alpha
+Version: 0.0.9 Alpha

-**Out of date**
+**This document is a WIP**

 ## What is Fast Loop?
 Fast loop makes inserting new loops easy.
 With the ability to preview the loop(s) before actually inserting them, you dont need to worry about making adjustments afterwards.
-With the following modes you can cut the time it takes to insert loops in half or more*:
+There are two modes for inserting loops:
-* (S)ingle: Insert a single loop.
+* Single: Insert a single loop.
+* Mutli Loop: Insert two or more loops.
+Activate single mode by pressing 1 on the keyboard or multi loop mode by pressing 2-9 on the keyboard.
+You can also increase the number of loops by pressing = or numpdad+, or decrease with - or numpad-.

+In addition to the two modes to insert loops, there are sub modes that can be used together with those modes:
+* Midpoint: Insert the loops at midpoint of the edge the mouse is near.
+* Perpendicular: The inserted loop is perpendicular to the edge that the mouse is near.
-* (M)irrored: Insert two loops.
-Positions are mirrored across the center point of the edge.
+* Mirror: Mirror the loops across the midpoint of the edge mouse is near.
-* Mutli Loop(N): This one can insert more than one loop.
-  * There is one option specific to multi loop.
-That is multi loop offset.
-mutli loop offset offsets the loops so that one of the loops is under the cursor.
-This gives additional control of how/where the loops are placed.
-  * ctrl+mouse move changes the scale (spacing)
-  * mousewheel changes number of loops to be inserted
-  * ctrl+mousewheel changes viewport zoom

-All modes support (E)ven and (F)lip Options.
-*Depends on how many edges you are cutting and how many new loops are being inserted.
-It may take longer.
-Also this claim is made up.
+Toggle the abilty to change the scale(spacing) of the loops when using multi loop mode with the W key.

 #### Snapping ####
-* Enable(I) snap points to snap the loop to evenly spaced points along the edge.
+* Enable snap points to snap the loop to evenly spaced points along the edge.
-* (L)ock the points to prevent them from moving when a loop is inserted, allowing you to add additional loops with the same spacing along the edge.
+* Lock the points to prevent them from moving when a loop is inserted, allowing you to add additional loops with the same spacing along the edge.
 Locking also keeps it from moving when hovering over different edges.

 * When snap divisions is set to one, use the factor slider to set a custom percentage to snap to.
 You can press F to invert the value to flip to the other side.

 Fast loop isn't just for inserting loops.
 You can alter exising loops by sliding them around or removing them too.
 * To slide the selected loop or edge(s) press and hold alt to invoke the edge slide operator and then click and drag.
   * holding ctrl while pressing alt makes the loop even depending on what side it's on
   * holding shift while pressing alt tries to preserve the loop's shape